milton120/easylink/README.md

 # Basic Instructions

-* clone from https://github.com/hirokgreen/easylink and then
+* fork from https://github.com/hirokgreen/easylink and then
+* clone your copy
 * `cd easylink`

 * create virtualenv with python3 using virtualenvwrapper or virtualenv